 It’s about 15 minutes walk.

-Tower Bridge Exhibition & Glass Walkway
+No.6: Tower Bridge Exhibition & Glass Walkway

 Book Tower Bridge exhibition tickets with a Thames River hop-on hop-off cruise to use for the return journey, and head into the Tower Bridge exhibition.